 - Bilingual (Hindi & English): The question papers will be set both in Hindi and English.

-- Qualifying Exam: The candidate has to score a minimum of 33% marks and the marks above cut-off as decided by UPSC.
+- Qualifying Exam: The candidate has to score a minimum of 33% marks and marks above the cut-off as decided by UPSC.
 In addition, the UPSC Prelims exam is conducted to shortlist limited candidates for the Mains exam.

 - Negative Marking Cases: There will be negative marking for incorrect answers as detailed below: